Rhamphosuchus: Species

 The remains of Rhamphosuchus pachyrhynchus were first described in 1886, but were only recognized to be similar to R. crassidens in the late 2010s, and subsequently recognized as the second species of Rhamphosuchus in 2025.
 This species is known from the Oligocene to Miocene Laki Hills of the Lower Siwaliks (possibly part of the Chinji Formation, considered to be mid-Miocene in some studies) as well as earliest Miocene Bugti Hills (Upper Chitarwata Formation), with all confirmed specimens occurring from Pakistan.
-There is at least one specimen tentatively referred to this species, referred to as R. cf. pachyrhynchus from the Lower Miocene of India.
+There is at least one specimen tentatively referred to this species, referred to as R. cf. pachyrhynchus from the Early Miocene Khari Nadi Formation of India.
 A key difference that separates R. pachyrhynchus from R. crassidens concerns the shape and size of the naris and the snout tip surrounding it, which is more expanded in this species compared to R. crassidens.